schlagert/bootstrap/README.md

 ### Mesh Topology

-This is the basic setup you get using standard `net_kernel` and `global`.
-Every node is connect with every other node in the cluster.
-The `bootstrap` view does not differ from the `kernel` view.
+This is the basic setup you get when connecting to other nodes.
+Every node is connected with every other node in the cluster.
+The view for `bootstrap` handlers does not differ from the `net_kernel` view:

 <img src="http://schlagert.github.com/bootstrap/mesh.svg" alt="Mesh Topology with visible connections." />

-The `sys.config` configuration to build a cluster like this would look like the following (on all nodes):
+The `sys.config` configuration to build a topology like this would look like the following (on all nodes):
 ```erlang
 [{bootstrap, [{connect_regex, ".*"}, {min_connections, 1}]}].